SiDtheTurtle/AstroWASP/README.md

-# Windows Astrophotography Setup Programm AKA AstroWASP
+# Windows Astrophotography Setup Programme AKA AstroWASP

-A simple PowerShell tool to prepare a Windows PC for [N.I.N.A.](https://nighttime-imaging.eu/).
+A simple PowerShell tool to set up a Windows PC for the [N.I.N.A.](https://nighttime-imaging.eu/) astrophotography suite.

 ## Detailed Description
 Getting a N.I.N.A.
 PC up and running is relatively easy but fiddly if you don't know what you're doing.
 This simple PowerShell Script provides a menu to download and install the prequisites, vendor drivers and then N.I.N.A. itself.
 This was inspired by this tutorial video from Cuiv, The Lazy Geek: https://www.youtube.com/watch?v=ZmY4I-JYueA.